godotengine/godot-docs/tutorials/ui/gui_using_fonts.rst

 After selecting a font in the FileSystem dock, you can enable the **Mipmaps** in the Import dock to improve downscaled font rendering appearance.

 Mipmaps can be enabled on MSDF fonts as well.
-This can improve font rencering quality a little at smaller-than-default sizes, but MSDF fonts are already resistant to graininess out of the box.
+This can improve font rendering quality a little at smaller-than-default sizes, but MSDF fonts are already resistant to graininess out of the box.